 The Pupil Premium Plus is allocated to the Virtual Schools and can be applied for by schools with pupils on roll in January that are identified as LAC (Looked After Children).
-Each of these pupils is eligible to apply for funding of up to £500 each term (more in exceptional circumstances).
 How the grant is to be used must be clearly identified in each young person's Personal Education Plan [PEP] in consultation with the designated teacher and the social worker, plus contributions from the carer and other relevant professionals.

-School Staff need to apply each term term for the funding potentially attached to each LAC pupil.
+School Staff need to apply each term for the funding potentially attached to each LAC pupil.